Joey Dunlop: Legacy

 The most successful overall rider at the annual TT races is awarded the "Joey Dunlop Cup".
 A memorial statue was erected in his home town of Ballymoney.
 On the Isle of Man, a statue of Dunlop astride a Honda overlooks the Bungalow Bend at Snaefell and the 26th Milestone area of the TT course was named "Joey's".
 A memorial stone was installed at the crash site in Tallinn as well.
 Irish publishers The O'Brien Press produced a full-colour pictorial tribute to Dunlop following his death.
 Northern Ireland band Therapy? recorded a song in memory of Dunlop, called Joey; it appeared on the album Shameless, released in 2001.

-Following his death, the Leisure Centre in his hometown of Ballymoney was renamed from the Riada Centre to the Joey Dunlop Leisure Centre.
-In 2001, the Joey Dunlop Memorial Garden was established in the Dunlop family's hometown, and in 2010 the tribute was extended to include the Robert Dunlop Memorial Garden to honour Joey's late brother, Robert Dunlop.
+Following his death, the Riada Leisure Centre in his hometown of Ballymoney was renamed the Joey Dunlop Leisure Centre.

+In 2001, the Joey Dunlop Memorial Garden was established in the Dunlop family's hometown and in 2010 the tribute was extended to include the Robert Dunlop Memorial Garden to honour Joey's late brother, Robert Dunlop.
 On 26 February 2022, a statue of William Dunlop, son of Robert and nephew of Joey, was added to the Memorial Garden.
 William died while racing at the Skerries 100 event in 2018.

+To commemorate the 25th anniversary of Dunlop's passing, a special event titled "Joey 25" took place on 24 May 2025 in his home town.
+The celebration honoured his enduring legacy in motorcycle racing.
+The event featured a parade of over 25 of his iconic motorcycles, ridden by successful racers, including World Superbike champions Carl Fogarty and Jonathan Rea, alongside Grand Prix stars Ron Haslam and Jeremy McWilliams.
+Festivities included a 'Meet the Riders' session, autograph signings, live music and a special memorabilia exhibition at Ballymoney Museum showcasing artefacts from his career.

+On 2 July 2025, a tribute lap of the Isle of Man TT course was held to mark the 25th anniversary of Dunlop’s death.
+Organised by the Joey Dunlop Foundation, the event invited riders to gather at the TT Grandstand in Douglas for a commemorative ride around the Mountain Course.

+Also in July 2025, Arai released a limited-edition RX-7V Evo helmet to commemorate the 25th anniversary of Dunlop’s death.
+Styled after his iconic yellow and black racing design, only 600 individually numbered units were produced.
+Each helmet included a 25th anniversary badge, a Shell Oil sticker pack, and a certificate signed by Dunlop’s widow, Linda.
+A royalty from each sale went to her, and a donation was pledged toward a new monument at the Memorial Garden in Ballymoney.

+In August 2025, a pop-up exhibition titled Joey Dunlop 2000 was held at the Mercury Club during the Classic TT, commemorating Dunlop’s final hat-trick of Isle of Man TT victories and featuring memorabilia including his race leathers, trophies, yellow helmet, and the motorcycles he rode to victory in 2000.